View the NEU Concentration Course of Study.

 Unlikely.
 It would have to be a pretty significant project and you would have to find an interested co-advisor on the PNI faculty to help guide you through your work.

 Possibly.
-Communicate with the Departmental Representative.
+Communicate with the Director of Undergraduate Studies.

 Yes, but the decision is made by the Math or Physics departments.
 We follow their placement decisions.
+Follow up with your Residential College Dean and the department to facilitate your placement for these courses.
+Also advance placement (AP) credit must be listed in TigerHub.

 In addition to pursuing graduate or medical studies, there are many other career opportunities for individuals rigorously trained in neuroscience.